 39. (1) The auditor general shall audit the accounts of the corporation and has authority to call for and shall be supplied by the corporation with all books and vouchers which he or she considers necessary for the audit.

-(2) When the auditor general makes an interim examination of the accounts of the corporation during the course of a financial year, he or she shall submit a report of the examination to the chairperson of the corporation and to the minister.
+(2) When the auditor general makes an interim examination of the accounts of the corporation during the course of a financial year, he or she shall submit a report of the examination to the chairperson and the chief executive officer of the corporation and to the minister.

 Payment of lump sum